saltnpaper/MediQuery-RAG-/README.md

 > A Retrieval-Augmented Generation system for answering natural language questions about Medicare coverage, grounded in official CMS policy documents.

-Built as a capstone project for **GEN AI 285N / MSBA 285** at the McCombs School of Business, UT Austin.

 ---